sai-educ/math-vocab/README.md

 ## Privacy

-**This site collects no data at all.** No sign-in, no analytics, no cookies, no advertising, no tracking of any kind.
+**This site collects no personal information.** No sign-in, no cookies, no advertising, no tracking of any kind.
 Nothing about a child is sent anywhere or stored on any server.